Adaptive equipment for cerebral palsy patients helps increase mobility and activity.

 Some children with cerebral palsy may have speech impairments.

 Don’t mistake a speech impairment with an intellectual disability.
-Many children with speech impairments are very intelligent; they just don’t have the motor control over their oral muscles.
+Many children with speech impairments are very intelligent; they just lack motor control over their oral muscles.

 A communication board will promote better speech and language skills by combining sounds with a visual aid.

-Generally, a speech-language pathologist will teach your child how to use one.
+Generally, a speech-language pathologist (SLP) will teach your child how to use one.
+An SLP can also design personalized communication boards for specific situations and interests a child may have.

 Check out the video below for an example of how communication boards work.